Benjamin144/Thorin-Flask-App/README.md

 ### Creating A Form In A Template ###
 This is an HTML form, that allows us to submit data to the server by creating a new form!

+### POST ###
+The POST request method, allows us to post infomation to our server, by specifying the POST method on the form element and handling it on the backend